Tencent/rapidjson/doc/pointer.md

 # Resolving Pointer {#ResolvingPointer}

 `Pointer::Get()` or `GetValueByPointer()` function does not modify the DOM.
 If the tokens cannot match a value in the DOM, it returns `nullptr`.
-User can use this to see whether a value is exists.
+User can use this to check whether a value exists.

 Note that, numerical tokens can represent an array index or member name.
 The resolving process will match the values according to the types of value.